Different types of attribution

 In a digital marketing landscape, customer journeys can be complex, spanning multiple channels and touchpoints before leading to a conversion event.
 It's essential to have a holistic understanding of which marketing efforts are effective.
 The UMM method provides such an understanding.

-This leads to: Increased accuracy in analyzing marketing performance and improved budget allocation.
+This leads to increased accuracy in analysing marketing performance and improved budget allocation.

 How does this impact marketing performance?